Where Can You Find Scrap Metal?

 Where Can You Find Scrap Copper?

-• Electronics: Electronics all have to use power.
-To get their power they have to use wires.
+- Electronics: Electronics all have to use power.
+To get their power, they have to use wires.
 Wires have copper inside.
-So when you are looking for copper scrap, take a look around your house or the side of the road.
-You can find many electronics that are broken or recyclable and make some extra money by cutting the wires off.
-Those wires are going to be classified as insulated wire or regular copper wire at your local scrap yard.
+So, when looking for copper scrap, look around your house or the side of the road.
+You can find many broken or recyclable electronics and make extra money by cutting the wires off.
+Your local scrap yard will classify Those wires as insulated or regular copper wires.
 Depending on the current price of copper, you can be looking at a few extra dollars in your pocket.

-• Plumbing: If you recently got your bathroom or kitchen redone, you most likely had some copper pipe and brass fixtures replaced.
+- Plumbing: If you recently got your bathroom or kitchen redone, you most likely had some copper pipe and brass fixtures replaced.
 Those items can be sold at your local scrap yard.
-If you ask your contractor to keep those old materials for yourself (which you can), you can bring them in to your scrap yard for a good chunk of change.
+If you ask your contractor to keep those old materials for yourself (which you can), you can bring them into your scrap yard for a good chunk of change.

 Suggested Reading: 6 Most Common Places to Find Scrap Copper Wire